Historical Events In April - 24

 1957 Chic Cub pitchers walk NL record 9 Reds in 5th inning on this day in history.

-1957 Andries CD de Graeff, gov-gen of Neth Indies (1926-31), dies at 84 on April - 24.
+1957 On April - 24 andries CD de Graeff, gov-gen of Neth Indies (1926-31), dies at 84

-1958 On April - 24 lee Walls hits 3 HRS, as Cubs beat Dodgers 15-2
+1958 On this day in history lee Walls hits 3 HRS, as Cubs beat Dodgers 15-2

-1959 On April - 24 "Your Hit Parade" ended after a nine-year run on television and many more years on radio.
-The show debuted in
+1959 "Your Hit Parade" ended after a nine-year run on television and many more years on radio.
+The show debuted in on April - 24.

 1959 Neth Dance Theater opens (Rudi of Dantzig & Cut Flier) on this day in history.

-1959 Jef van Hoof, composer, dies at 72 on April - 24.
+1959 On this day in history jef van Hoof, composer, dies at 72

-1960 On this day in history in Southern Iran a 6.0 earthquake resulted in 420 killed, 3,000 injured, and $20 million property damage at Kourdeh and Lar.
+1960 On April - 24 in Southern Iran a 6.0 earthquake resulted in 420 killed, 3,000 injured, and $20 million property damage at Kourdeh and Lar.

 1960 14th Tony Awards: Miracle Worker & Fiorello! win on April - 24.